Financial Institutions

 The Problem

-Financial institutions are missing out on HSA deposits because they can't offer employers a complete, embedded consumer-directed benefits solution.
+Financial institutions are missing out on HSA deposits because they can't offer employers a complete, embedded solution for consumer-directed benefits.

 The Solution

-Banks leverage First Dollar's platform to quickly offer compliant embedded HSAs, FSAs, and HRAs within their member portals.
+Banks leverage First Dollar's platform to quickly offer compliant FSAs, HRAs, HSAs, & LSAs within their member portals.

 Why should financial institutions offer health spending benefits?